UCMercedACM/Ray_Tracing_Workshop/README.md

 # Setting Up the Project

-# Visual Studio
+# Install Visual Studio
-If you do not already have Visual Studio installed, follow these directions
+<p> If you do not already have Visual Studio installed, follow these directions: </p>
+<p> Go to https://visualstudio.microsoft.com/ and select "Download Visual Studio", then run VisualStudioSetup.exe</p>

-# CMake
+# Install CMake
-If CMake is not already installed, follow these directions
+<p> If CMake is not already installed, follow these directions: </p>
+<p> Go to https://cmake.org/download/ and download cmake </p>

 # Building the Project